Commodore 65: History

 In September 1989 Compute!'s Gazette noted that "Sales of the 64 have diminished rapidly, Nintendo has eaten big holes in the market, and the life of the old warhorse computer should somehow be extended."
-Noting that Apple had developed the IIGS to extend the life of its Apple II series, the magazine asked "Will Commodore take the same tack?", then continued:
+Noting that Apple had developed the IIGS to extend the life of its Apple II line, the magazine asked "Will Commodore take the same tack?", then continued:

 The Gazette added, "Our sources also report that there is a great deal of infighting at Commodore as to whether the machine should be released.
-The sales staff wants to get the machine out the door, while the naysaying engineers have dubbed it 'son of Plus/4.'"
+The sales staff wants to get the machine out the door, while the naysaying engineers have dubbed it 'son of Plus/4.
 While the next issue reported that "the latest rumor is that such a machine will never see the light of day", Fred Bowen and others at Commodore in 1990–1991 developed the Commodore 65 (C65) as a successor to the C64.
 In the end of 1990 the decision to create the C65 was taken.
 The project was cancelled by Commodore's chairman Irving Gould in 1991.

 When Commodore International was liquidated in 1994, a number of prototypes were sold on the open market, and thus a few people actually own a Commodore 65.
 Estimates as to the actual number of machines found on the open market range from 50 to 2000 units.
 As the C65 project was cancelled, the final 8-bit offering from CBM remained the triple-mode, 1–2 MHz, 128 KB (expandable), C64-compatible Commodore 128 of 1985.